S-Hassan4817/S-Hassan4817/README.md

 - 🎓 Completing my **E-Projects** at Aptech.

 ### 🌱 My Learning Path:
-- [ ] Master React.js for Full Stack development.
+- [ ] Learn Backend for Full Stack development.
-- [ ] Learn Backend with Node.js.
+- [ ] Learn Backend with Node.js and PHP.
 - [ ] Prepare for University CS Degree entrance.

 ---

 ### 📫 Connect with me:
-[Add your LinkedIn or Instagram links here!]
+www.linkedin.com/in/syedhassan4817